 - Since 1978, the NFIP has paid nearly $52 billion for flood insurance claims and related costs.
 (Data as of 2/25/16.)

-- Over 5.5 million people currently hold flood insurance policies in more than 21,000 communities across the U.S.
+- More than 5.5 million people currently hold flood insurance policies in more than 21,800 communities across the U.S.

 For more policy and claim statistics, visit the National Flood Insurance Program.